 How the Emperor got to tasting Kaiserschmarrn for the first time is up for debate: from having a wife looking to lose weight to having a nervous farmer cook it up for lunch when the Emperor stopped by.
 Whatever the story, the broken apart pancake is delicious!

-- 2 tbsp rum or water (when using raisins)
+- 2 tablespoons rum or water, if using raisins

 - 4 medium-sized eggs